rooklift/gofish/README.md

 * A subtree will always have a node right at the start, i.e. **(** is always followed by **;**
 * The main tree is also contained in parentheses **()**

-## Notes to future me on Tkinter (since I will forget)
+## Notes to future me on Tkinter and threading

-When widgets need to send messages to other widgets, a reasonable pattern might be:

-* Each receiver has a queue.
-* Each receiver polls its queue by having a method that schedules its next callback with the .after() method.
-* A sender just puts a message onto the queue.

-This should be thread safe, as opposed to using the in-built messaging system, which apparently isn't.
+The GUI should all be in the main thread.
+If any other threads need to touch the GUI, don't use the messaging system, which allegedly isn't thread-safe.
+Instead, put a message on a queue and have the GUI poll that queue regularly, e.g. with the .after() method.

-On the other hand, if everything's in one thread, just directly calling methods in the target widget might be acceptable?
+On the other hand, if everything's in one thread, just directly calling methods in the target widget seems acceptable.
+Right?